ClassOrg-Data-Sci-F2024/L1FR-L2ES-Effect/L1FR-L2ES-Effect.md

     ## 10    27    17
     ## # ℹ 28 more rows

-As can be seen above, it appears that ages in the L1 French dataset range from 15 to 71 years old.
+As can be seen above, it appears that ages in the dataset range from 15 to 71 years old.
 Not only that, but the age group with the most amount of students is the 61 year-olds who have 13 total individuals.
-The age group with the least amount of students is the 15, 18, 19, 24, and 44 year-olds who only had one individual per age. (*need to edit this for ENG*)
+The age group with the least amount of students is the 15, 18, 19, 24, and 44 year-olds who only had one individual per age.

 # Picking Out the Prescriptive Output